Aspitasko/studyspaceV2/README.md

 ### UI/UX Improvements
 ✅ **Task Card Text** - White text on blue backgrounds for better readability
 ✅ **Dialog Scrolling** - Long forms now properly scroll to show all fields
+✅ **Auto-save drafts** - Notes and Tasks now autosave drafts locally; drafts can be restored or discarded in create/edit dialogs

 ---